RibbonCommunications/webrtc-distant-js/step-by-step/tracking.md

 - a target
 - and an optional throttle wait time

-createScreenTracker does not need any arguments.
+createScreenTracker does not require any arguments.

-All functions return an object with the 4 methods, `on` and `off` to subscribe or unsubscribe from event types with a handler as well as `getBounds` and `getVisibility` to get the state of the tracked object.
-Window trackers and screen trackers have additional functions to aid with window bound normalization that will be discussed later.
+All functions return an object with `on` and `off` methods to subscribe or unsubscribe from event types with a handler.
+The object returned by `createElementTracker` and `createWindowTracker` contains `getBounds` and `getVisibility` methods to get the state of the tracked object.
+The object returned by `createScreenTracker`  contains a function that performs window bounds normalization that will be discussed later.

 ```javascript
 function createElementTracker(element, throttle) => ({